Departments of France

 In the administrative divisions of France, the department (département, [depaʁtəmɑ̃]) is one of the three levels of government under the national level ("territorial collectivities"), between the administrative regions and the communes.
-Ninety-six departments are in metropolitan France, and five are overseas departments, which are also classified as overseas regions.
-Departments are further subdivided into 332 arrondissements, and these are divided into cantons.
-The last two levels of government have no autonomy, instead serving as the basis of local organisation of police, fire departments and, sometimes, administration of elections.
+There are a total of 101 departments, consisting of ninety-six departments in metropolitan France, and five overseas departments, which are also classified as overseas regions.
+Departments are further subdivided into 333 arrondissements and 2,054 cantons (as of 2023).
+These last two levels of government have no political autonomy, instead serving as the administrative basis for the local organisation of police, fire departments, and, in certain cases, elections.